parrt/msds692/hw/tfidf.md

 ## Evaluation

+*You must read xml files from the .zip file; don't extract then read nor assume files have been extracted!*

 We will test your TFIDF functionality using `test_tfidf.py`, which uses the entire corpus for "training" but then uses just a small subset of the files for testing.
 For example, on my machine:

 ```bash